-WHEREAS, in 2002 Dolores Huerta founded the Dolores Huerta Foundation, which recruits and empowers grassroots leaders in low-income communities to attain social justice by organizing volunteer organizations called Vecinos Unidos (United Neighborhoods) to work on issues in education, health, the environment, civic engagement and economic development.
-Dolores Huerta travels the nation speaking to students and organizations about social justice and public policy; and
+WHEREAS, in 2002 Dolores Huerta founded the Dolores Huerta Foundation, which recruits and empowers grassroots leaders in low-income communities to attain social justice by organizing volunteer organizations called Vecinos Unidos (United Neighborhoods) to work on issues in education, health, the environment, civic engagement and economic development; and

-WHEREAS, Dolores Huerta has received numerous awards, among them the California State Senate's Outstanding Labor Leader Award, the ACLU Roger Baldwin Medal of Liberty Award, the Eugene V. Debs

-Foundation Outstanding American Award, the Ellis Island Medal of Freedom Award, the Consumer's Union Trumpeter's Award, Ms. Magazine's "Woman of the Year" for 1998, the Eleanor Roosevelt Human Rights Award from President Clinton in 1998; and
+WHEREAS, Dolores Huerta has received numerous awards, among them the California State Senate's Outstanding Labor Leader Award, the ACLU Roger Baldwin Medal of Liberty Award, the Eugene V. Debs Foundation Outstanding American Award, the Ellis Island Medal of Freedom Award, the Consumer's Union Trumpeter's Award, Ms. Magazine's "Woman of the Year" for 1998, the Eleanor Roosevelt Human Rights Award from President Clinton in 1998; and

-WHEREAS, Dolores Huerta was the first Latina inducted into the National Women's Hall of Fame in 1993, and served on the Board of Regents of the University of California; and
+WHEREAS, Dolores Huerta was inducted into the National Women's Hall of Fame in 1993, and served on the Board of Regents of the University of California; and